Hello,

 Floating node based UI

-Following this section is the "heart" of the project, fragment shader which still today is the most complex piece of code I have written.
+Following this section is the heart of the soundwaves project, fragment shader which still today is one of the most challenging pieces of code I have written.

 Based on the current playback time, the shader reads audio spectrum mapped to GPU's memory and does calculations for rendering extremely smooth lines for creating the visualization as shown in the video.

-Performance with this shader was very good, running the visualization in real-time 60 frames a second was totally doable with mediocre GPU.
+Performance with this shader was very good, running the visualization in real-time 60 frames a second was totally doable with mediocre GPU (2021).
 For 256 lanes (as in the video) this meant running the following fragment shader up to 31,850,496,000 times every second.

 I can recommend book of shaders for learning fascinating world of shaders.

-Following this section is the "heart" of the project, fragment shader which still today is the most complex piece of code I have written.
+Following this section is the heart of the soundwaves project, fragment shader which still today is one of the most challenging pieces of code I have written.

 Based on the current playback time, the shader reads audio spectrum mapped to GPU's memory and does calculations for rendering extremely smooth lines for creating the visualization as shown in the video.

-Performance with this shader was very good, running the visualization in real-time 60 frames a second was totally doable with mediocre GPU.
+Performance with this shader was very good, running the visualization in real-time 60 frames a second was totally doable with mediocre GPU (2021).
 For 256 lanes (as in the video) this meant running the following fragment shader up to 31,850,496,000 times every second.

 I can recommend book of shaders for learning fascinating world of shaders.